srl-labs/learn-srlinux/docs/blog/posts/2023/ansible-srlinux-1.md

 Ansible is today the _lingua franca_ for many network engineers to automate the configuration of network devices.
 Due to its simplicity and low entry barrier, it is a popular choice for network automation that features modular and reusable automation tasks available to network teams.

 ???tip "Disclaimer: Select the right tool for the job"
     As with every tool there are pros and cons to consider when selecting Ansible for your network automation project.
-While being simple in many aspects, Ansible tends to be hard to troubleshoot or shoehorn for complex and/or call-intensivle automation projects.
+While being simple in many aspects, Ansible tends to be hard to troubleshoot or shoehorn for complex and/or call-intensive automation projects.

-    Do your own due dilligence and select the right tool for the job at hand.
+    Do your own due diligence and select the right tool for the job at hand.
 This post explains "a way" to achieve intent-based configuration management, but it is not the only way, nor is it a silver bullet for all automation projects.

 With this post, we aim to provide a practical example of using Ansible to manage the configuration of an SR Linux fabric with the **intent-based approach** leveraging the official [Ansible collection for SR Linux][collection-doc-link].
 Remember that the demo code we provide throughout this blog post is not an 'off-the-shelf' solution but a demonstration of Ansible collection capabilities and hopefully a source of inspiration for your own automation projects.